 Gender and Sexuality

-F Kelly and D Dempsey, 'Transnational third-party assisted conception: pursuing the desire for ‘origins’ information in the Internet era' in M Davies (eds), Global Babies: Transnational surrogacy and the new politics of reproduction (London: Zed Books, 2016) (in press)
+F Kelly & D Dempsey, 'Transnational third-party assisted conception: pursuing the desire for ‘origins’ information in the internet era' in Miranda Davies (ed), Babies for Sale?
+Transnational Surrogacy, Human Rights and the Politics of Reproduction (London: Zed Books, 2017) 204-217

 F Kelly, 'The Court Process is Slow but Biology is Fast': Assessing the impact of the Family Court approval process on transgender children and their families' (2016) Australian Journal of Family Law (in press)